Hiking & Biking

 For detailed bicycling routes in West Volusia County, check out the Volusia County Bicycling Map for the Experienced Cyclist.

 Explore the parks and trails of beautiful Volusia County!
 Situated on the east coast of Central Florida, Volusia County includes 47 miles of Atlantic Ocean beaches, including Daytona Beach, Ormond Beach, and New Smyrna Beach.
 You will discover many wonders beyond the beaches with this app.
 There are charming historic towns, stunning springs where you can visit the manatees, and beautiful views of the St. Johns River.
 There is a place to hike, bike, and paddle to suit every traveler’s interests.

 Quickly find things to do, see, or know, and find what services are available using the index.
 If you have a cell signal, you can get turn-by-turn directions from your current location to the site you want to visit.

 Watch video: Hike and bike your way along miles of smiles on the St Johns River-to-Sea Loop.

-Make time for these additional Daytona Beach area trails and tours: Ale Trail, Motorsports Trail, Iconic Trail, African American Heritage Trail and the Statues and Monuments Trail.
+Check out the Ultimate Daytona Beach Trail Guide which features the Ale Trail, Motorsports Trail, Mural Trail, Iconic Trail, African American Heritage Trail and the Statues and Monuments Trail.
 To watch a brief video overview of these trails and tours, click here.